Eleks

 ELEKS is an international company that provides custom software engineering and consulting services, headquartered in Tallinn, Estonia.
 The company has about 2100+ employees and operates offices in the United States, Canada, Germany, Ukraine, Poland, Switzerland, Japan, Croatia, UAE, KSA and the United Kingdom.
 ELEKS is recognised on the Global Outsourcing 100 list by the International Association of Outsourcing Professionals (IAOP).

 History

 ELEKS was established as a product company in 1991 by Oleksiy Skrypnyk and his son Oleksiy Skrypnyk, Jr. The company started with the launch of Dakar, a science-intensive software for power distribution systems for Eastern European markets.

 By 2016, Dakar was used in more than 20 Eastern European power systems, and by 2019, the company had 1400 employees.
 As of 2019, more than 200 companies are using the services of the company.

 Services and industries

-ELEKS provides a wide range of services, including: